Batyrkhan-Sk/assignment1/README.md

 Write a function that returns the average of elements in an array.

 **Solution Overview**
+This method computes the average of elements in an array using a simple iterative approach.
+It iterates through the array, summing up all the elements, and then divides the total sum by the number of elements to obtain the average.

 ### Task 3: Prime Number Check Using Recursion